 An ATP (Assistive Technology Professional) can facilitate an assistive technology assessment; a collaborative process by which a team of professionals determine what technologies would improve a student or individual’s performance, participation and independence.
 This process should consider the learning strengths and weaknesses, physical and cognitive abilities, vision and hearing, the activities to be performed, and the environments in which the student/ individual performs these tasks, including social aspects and peers.

 Accomplishing this relies on the collective knowledge and skills of the individual team members, each having individual perspectives and expertise regarding the individual/student and his/her abilities in school, at home, at work, or in the community.
 An ATP (Assistive Technology Professional) can conduct a specialized evaluation and follow-up training, recommend specific assistive technologies, and coordinate the assessment process.
 The collaboration of the entire team leads to the most appropriate and effective AT recommendation to support the goals and the individual/ student.

 A thorough AT assessment also considers necessary supporting services such as training for student and/or staff, integration of the AT into school, work, community and home life, and technical support issues.
 The development of a plan for implementation, AT trials and for evaluating student progress with the AT is important to establish.
 An AT assessment and team Always considers the perspectives, preferences and interests of the student/ individual.

 This process of considering the Student, Environment, Task, and Tools applies to all abilities and disabilities while assessing assistive technology needs.

-We are committed to discovering the best solution for your specific situation.
-To schedule an AT assessment, contact us at dp.ATspecialist@gmail.com or use the contact form on our Contact page.
-To learn more about assessments and training, head over to the AT assessments and services page.
+We are committed to recommending the best solution for your specific situation.
+To schedule an AT assessment, contact us at info@ATforED.com or use the contact form on our Contact page.
+To learn more about workshops and training, head over to the AT Accessibility Services page.